chrisgrieser/nvim-genghis/README.md

 All commands use the system clipboard.

 ### File navigation
-`.navigateToFileInFolder("next"|"prev")`: Move to the next/previous file in the current folder of the current file, in alphabetical order.
+`require("genghis").navigateToFileInFolder("next"|"prev")`: Move to the next/previous file in the current folder of the current file, in alphabetical order.

-- If `snacks.nvim` is installed, displays a cycling notification.
+If `snacks.nvim` is installed, displays a cycling notification.

 ## Why the name "Genghis"?
 A nod to [vim.eunuch](https://github.com/tpope/vim-eunuch), an older vimscript